Private Journeys

 At leisure in Bocas del Toro.

-You can sunbathe, snorkel, stroll along dazzling snow-white beaches, sip a cool drink and survey a scene of unbridled tranquillity.
+Spend your days sunbathing, snorkelling, strolling along dazzling snow-white beaches or sipping a cool drink and surveying a scene of unbridled tranquillity.

-Fly back to the mainland and transfer to Gamboa.
+Fly to Panama City and transfer to Gamboa.

 Set on the edge of Gatún Lake, the small town of Gamboa was formerly an American Canal Zone residential area for canal workers.
 Today, it is best known for its surrounding rainforest scenery and magnificent bird-watching.